DialMForManning/PokeBounce/docs/README.md

 ## Phase 2: Collision logic, wall interruption, countdown timer, and lives counter.

-**Objective:** Atoms properly respond to collisions with each other and with newly completed walls.
+**Objective:** Pokeballs properly respond to collisions with each other and with newly completed walls.
 When an atom collides with a wall in progress, it is destroyed and the remaining number of lives is decremented.

 [ ] Implement the detection of collisions
 [ ] Calculate the resulting velocity vectors for two colliding atoms.